 Wearability is clear cut.
 Minimize face contact, contact the face with fabric, and reduce excess bulk.
 Attachment with a band or bands is more comfortable than earloops (hello again, physics), and easy adjustability addresses swim-goggle-headache.

 Also, growing stuffiness with #8 was surprising (heavy breathing started at ‘4’ and reduced to ‘3’).
 The check valves keep air moving through, but heavy breathing builds up moisture as it overwhelms the exhalation valve’s ability to remove it.
 I suspect when people complain about air in masks, it’s actually that retained moisture and higher humidity.

 Beyond baseline safety, mask designs should:

 Not all recommendations can be optimized without introducing manufacturing or sizing complexity, but each warrants consideration.
-My personal ideal for everyday non-exercising use would be a larger #6 with #1 or #2 material, and of commercially available options, the KF94 with an added ear saver would top my list.
+My ideal for everyday non-exercising use would be a larger #6 with #1 or #2 material, and of commercially available options, the KF94 design with an added ear saver3.

 Also, I recognize that my focus here for exploring facemask improvements has been to reduce the pain points, and the best case scenario with this goal is to get back to zero.
 And to that end, I’ve omitted targets like a mouth window for lip reading / emoting.
 I’ll be revisiting this from the human aspect, because that warrants at least as much consideration in making things better.
 Stay tuned.